 However, as analytical laboratories can use different methods, it is good to check the reference values (range) contained in the response.

 Urine tests are slightly less reliable and can sometimes give so-called results false negatives (negative results while, on the other hand, the pregnancy is in progress) and, albeit very rarely, false positives (positive results when, on the other hand, pregnancy is absent).

 It is important to read the instructions carefully before taking the test and, in case of a negative result, take into account that:

-- the test may have been performed too early, ie with βhCG levels too low to be detected: it is not always possible to establish the exact day on which ovulation and conception occurred.
-In the event of a negative test, you can wait a few days and repeat it again; alternatively, you can contact your doctor and possibly perform the test by taking a blood sample
+- the test may have been performed too early, that is to say with levels of βhCG too low to be detected: it is not always possible to establish the exact day on which ovulation and conception occurred.
+In case of a negative test, you can wait a few days and repeat it again; alternatively, you can contact your doctor and possibly perform the test by taking a blood sample

 - the instructions in the package may not have been carried out correctly, for example, the waiting time may have been calculated incorrectly by allowing too much time to pass before checking the result

 - drinking too much fluids before carrying out the test could dilute the urine and affect the levels of βhCG detectable in the sample

 The very rare cases of false positives of the test can occur due to a recent abortion, an ongoing urinary infection, the presence of ovarian cysts or the use of an expired test, not properly stored or cleaned with a detergent.